 Two major projects were undertaken during the past fiscal year by the Commission, each of which will significantly impact the future of the town.
-A comprehensive update of the Town Plan of Conservation and Development, adopted in 2007, was prepared and a special consultant, Planimetrics, Inc. was engaged to consolidate the research studies and write a condensed text.
-Paralleling this effort the Commission undertook to rewrite and reorganize Easton's entire zoning regulations document, much of which dates back to 1941, for consistency with the Town Plan and with the current State law, as well as for administrative clarity.
-Draft proposed regulations were prepared by Planimetrics, Inc. and many Commission meetings were devoted to resolving text and policy issues.
-A public discussion meeting on the proposed regulations was conducted by the Commission in June 2016 and a public information meeting was conducted by the Commission for the proposed update of the Town Plan in June 2018.
+A comprehensive update of the Town Plan of Conservation and Development (POCD) was prepared and a special consultant, Planimetrics, Inc. was engaged to consolidate the research studies and write a condensed text.
+The public hearing on adoption was held October 29, 2018 and the update of the Easton Town Plan of 2018-2028 was ultimately approved on December 10, 2018 with an effective date of December 31, 2018.
+Paralleling this effort the Commission undertook to rewrite and reorganize Easton's entire zoning regulations document.
+Much of the document dates back to 1941, and required updating for consistency with the Town Plan, compliance with current State law, and for administrative clarity.
+Draft and revisions of the proposed regulations were prepared by Planimetrics, Inc. and many Commission meetings were devoted to resolving text and policy issues.
+The public hearing on adoption was held May 20, 2019 for the Proposed Easton Zoning Regulations, dated April 11, 2019, and the Proposed Town of Easton Zoning Map prepared for the Town by METROCOG.
+Adopted Proposed Easton Zoning Regulations and Zoning Map were approved on June 17, 2019 with an effective date of July 27, 2019.

 For the last several years much time has been spent on applications by developers of a proposed affordable housing project on a 124-acre parcel between Sport Hill, Silver Hill, Cedar Hill and Westport Roads.
 The Commission has expended considerable time and energy over the past years in response to continuing litigation on these applications by Saddle Ridge Developers, LLC.
-On March 13, 2017 the applications were approved with numerous conditions which were thereupon appealed by the applicants and owner and by an intervenor, the Coalition to Save Easton.
-The appeals are currently in litigation and trial is expected to start in January 2019.
+On March 13, 2017 the applications were approved with numerous conditions which were thereupon appealed by the applicants, owner and by an intervenor, the Coalition to Save Easton.
+The appeals are currently in litigation and the trial started in January 2019.
+In March of 2019 the Commission answered questions from the court by brief prepared by Ira Bloom, Esquire.
+The litigation has continued into the next fiscal year.